Saraswathi-V/Parquet_cli/readme.md

-# Parquet Compactor CLI
+# Parquet Compactor CLI - Rust

-A Python-based command-line tool that solves the **small file problem** in data engineering by compacting many small Parquet files into fewer optimized Parquet files.
+A Rust-based command-line tool that solves the **small file problem** in data engineering by compacting many small Parquet files into fewer optimized Parquet files.

 ---

 ## Project Introduction

-The **Parquet Compactor CLI** is a data engineering project designed to solve a common real-world problem called the **small file problem**.
+The **Parquet Compactor CLI** is a Rust data engineering project designed to solve a common real-world problem called the **small file problem**.

 In modern data platforms, data is often stored in **Parquet format** because Parquet is efficient for analytics, supports compression, and stores schema information.
 However, data pipelines can sometimes generate hundreds or thousands of very small Parquet files.

 When query engines such as Spark, Athena, Trino, or Presto read these files, they need to open each file, read its metadata, check its schema, and then scan the data.
 If there are too many small files, query performance becomes poor.

-This project builds a CLI tool called `pcompact` that reads many small Parquet files from an input directory and writes fewer compacted Parquet files into an output directory.
+This project builds a Rust CLI tool called `pcompact` that reads many small Parquet files from an input directory and writes fewer compacted Parquet files into an output directory.

 In simple words: